Chemical formula: C₂₁H₂₂N₄O₃ Molecular mass: 378.432 g/mol

 Finerenone has no influence on the ability to drive and use machines.

-The most frequently reported adverse reaction under treatment with finerenone was hyperkalaemia (18.3%).
-See ‘Description of adverse reactions, Hyperkalaemia’ below.
+The most frequently reported adverse reaction under treatment with finerenone was hyperkalaemia (14.0%).
+See 'Description of selected adverse reactions and Hyperkalaemia' below.

-The safety of finerenone in patients with chronic kidney disease (CKD) and type 2 diabetes (T2D) was evaluated in the pivotal phase III study FIDELIO-DKD (diabetic kidney disease).
-In this study 2,827 patients received finerenone (10 or 20 mg once daily) with a mean duration of treatment of 2.2 years.
+The safety of finerenone in patients with chronic kidney disease (CKD) and type 2 diabetes (T2D) was evaluated in 2 pivotal phase III studies, FIDELIO-DKD (diabetic kidney disease) and FIGARO-DKD.
+In the FIDELIO-DKD study 2,827 patients received finerenone (10 or 20 mg once daily) with a mean duration of treatment of 2.2 years.
+In the FIGARO-DKD study, 3,683 patients received finerenone (10 or 20 mg once daily) with a mean duration of treatment of 2.9 years.

 Adverse reactions:

-In patients treated with finerenone, the mean systolic blood pressure decreased by 2-4 mm Hg and the mean diastolic blood pressure decreased by 1-2 mm Hg at month 1, remaining stable thereafter.
+The majority of hypotension events were mild or moderate and resolved in patients treated with finerenone.
+The mean systolic blood pressure decreased by 2-4 mm Hg and the mean diastolic blood pressure decreased by 1-2 mm Hg at month 1, remaining stable thereafter.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.